smithy-lang/smithy-kotlin/docs/design/kotlin-smithy-sdk.md

 ### Service types

-Services will generate both an interface as well as a concrete client implementation.
+Services will generate both an interface and a concrete client implementation provided by the protocol implementation.

 Each operation will generate a method with the given operation name and the `input` and `output` shapes of that operation.